-This time I cooked them Asian style with garlic, ginger and coconut milk, served them over jasmine rice, a delicious weekday meal or starter if you have guests.
+This time I cooked them Thai style with garlic, ginger and coconut milk, served them over jasmine rice, a delicious weekday meal or starter if you have guests.

-These mussels thaw very quickly, 30 to 45 minutes, you can rinse them with cold water to activate the thawing process, and since they’re already cooked you only need to re-heat them.
+These shelled mussels thaw very quickly, 30 to 45 minutes, you can rinse them with cold water to activate the thawing process, and since they’re already cooked you only need to re-heat them.
+You may cook them frozen but then they will release a lot of water, therefore you will need to cook them longer to evaporate all that water and I really don't like my seafood overcooked.

 If you can only find mussels with their shells, this sauce would be delicious together too!